ireardon/azure-content/articles/sql-database-nodejs-how-to-use.md

 ##What is the Microsoft Driver for Node.JS for SQL Server

-The Microsoft Driver for Node.JS for SQL Server allows developers to access data stored in Microsoft SQL Server or Azure SQL Database from a Node.js application.
+The Microsoft Driver for Node.JS for SQL Server (msnodesql) allows developers to access data stored in Microsoft SQL Server or Azure SQL Database from a Node.js application.
 The driver is currently a preview release only; additional features will be integrated into the project as they are completed.
 For more information on the driver, see the Microsoft Driver for Node.JS for SQL Server project's [Github page] and the associated [Wiki].

 <div class="dev-callout">
 <b>Note</b>